Is Berkeley College Right for You?

 Failed courses will lead to a repeat charge assessed on a per-credit basis.

-*Includes tuition, books, background check where appropriate, and the cost of the first certification/licensure examination.
+*Includes tuition, books, background check where appropriate, and the cost of the first certification/licensure examinations.
 Program tuition will be reduced for students who transfer courses into a certificate program.

 SEMESTER PROGRAM FEES (NON-REFUNDABLE)